ipfs/ipfs-docs/docs/reference/js/api.md

 ::: tab ipfs-http-client

 Create a simple Node.js application to host the logic that will connect to the API client.
+You'll use this Node.js application later on to add and remove files.

 Start by initiating a new project: